trilitech/tezos-developer-docs/docs/overview/index.md

 This site includes:

 - [Tutorials](/tutorials) that can help you start using Tezos
-- Conceptual information about how Tezos works in general, its basic features, and how the development process works
+- A presentation of the main Tezos concepts and features for technical users, including developers and bakers

 For more details on installing, using, or contributing to the platform, see the Octez documentation at https://tezos.gitlab.io/index.html.